react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 A callback that gets called when the text changes.
 It receives the current text value of the search bar.

+##### `onSearchButtonPress`

+A callback that gets called when the search button is pressed.
+It receives the current text value of the search bar.

 Example:

 ```js